Confedrate Railroad

 Breakthrough

-Confederate Railroad's self-titled debut album was released in 1992 and became an instant sensation.
-Fueled by its irreverent humor and rock-infused country sound, the album eventually sold over three million copies, earning double-platinum certification from the RIAA.
-It spawned four Top 10 country hits, firmly establishing the band as a major new force in the genre.
+Confederate Railroad's self-titled debut album was released in 1992 on Atlantic.
+Fueled by its irreverent humor and catchy melodies, the album was a massive commercial hit, eventually selling over three million copies and earning double-platinum certification.
+The record spawned several Top 10 country singles, launching the band into national prominence almost overnight.

 Key tracks

-Queen of Memphis — This romantic ballad was the band's first major hit, reaching No. 2 on the Billboard Hot Country Singles chart and introducing their sound to a national audience.
+Queen of Memphis — This romantic ballad became the band's first major hit, reaching the Top 10 on the Billboard Hot Country Songs chart.